 If you have done any homework on these watches, you know the answer is the battery.
 Since the original Fitbit Sense lasted that long between charges, I’m willing to give the upcoming Sense 2 the benefit of the doubt until we’ve had a chance to review them.

 Both of these accessories can be modified in a variety of ways.
 A wide variety of clock dials are available for your selection.
-Series 8 will hopefully include a selection of brand-new watch faces (should there be a design change).
-The Series 8 and the Versa 4 will offer interchangeable bands.
+Apple Watch Series 8 includes a selection of brand-new watch faces.
+The bands are interchangeable bands with the respective older models.

 There are always tons of different materials and colors from both brands.
 Both include Wi-Fi capabilities, allowing you to add your own unique touches with apps.
 It’s essential to keep in mind that the Series 8 will likely offer 32GB of internal storage, while the Versa 4 might only have 4GB.